Magret1730/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 9. Unittest
 10. Read/Write file

-And these topics were added to be learnt:
+And these topics were added to be learnt
 1. args and kwargs
 2. Serialization/Deserialization
 3. JSON